lustre-labs/lustre/pages/reference/for-elm-devs.md

 # Lustre for Elm developers

-Lustre has been directly inspired by Elm and shares some of the primary architectural features of "The Elm Architecture", otherwise known as Model-View-Update.
-This guide is for Elm developers who are new to Lustreand want to get up to speed quickly.
+Lustre has been directly inspired by Elm and shares many of the same architectural features, particularly the Model-View-Update (MVU) pattern.
+This guide is for Elm developers who are new to Lustre and want to get up to speed quickly.

 ## How do I...?

 ### Setup a new project

-**In Elm**, all you really need to get started is to install the `elm` binary.
+**In Elm**, all you need to get started is to install the `elm` binary.
-Running `elm make` against an Elm file will transpile your code to either Javascript, or HTML with the Javascript output inlined.
-Most people will build out their own toolchain to support build-on-save and hot-reload, with tools like Vite or Webpack with the appropriate plugins.
-A simple hello world might look like this:
+Running `elm make` against an Elm file will transpile your code to either JavaScript, or HTML with the JavaScript output inlined.
+Most people build their own toolchain to support build-on-save and hot-reload, using tools like Vite or Webpack with appropriate plugins.
+A simple hello world looks like this:

 ```elm
 module Main exposing (main)